Nouuh/sirene_loader/readme.md

 # Sirene Loader

-The **Sirene Loader** is a Python application designed to fetch data from an API, process it using Apache Spark, and manage it within Delta Lake tables.
-This project utilizes various configurations for flexibility and scalability, making it suitable for data ingestion workflows.
+**Sirene Loader** is a Python application designed to fetch economic data from the Opendatasoft API, process it using Apache Spark, and manage data storage with Delta Lake.
+This project facilitates the initialization and incremental updates of a Delta table, driven by configurations defined in a YAML file.

 ## Table of Contents